ngoc-xb-nguyen/mysite/content/post/about-me.md

 **Ngoc X.B.
 Nguyen (Jean)** is a {{< colorforresearch color="darkblue" >}} Research Assistant {{< /colorforresearch >}} at the **Faculty of Sciences, Engineering and Technology, School of Animal and Veterinary Sciences, Roseworthy Campus, University of Adelaide, South Australia**.
 Her main responsibilities include phylogenomics, transcriptomics, Next-Generation Sequencing (NGS) data analysis, tissue culture, and molecular biology work.

 #
 Before joining the University of Adelaide, she worked as a {{< colorforresearch color="darkblue" >}} Research Fellow {{< /colorforresearch >}} with **Asst.
-Prof. Mantana Buanong** at the**Postharvest Technology of Ornamental Plants, King Mongkut’s University of Technology Thonburi (KMUTT) in Bangkok, Thailand**, after finishing her doctoral degree.
-She main focus was on NGS data handling.
+Prof. Mantana Buanong** at the **Postharvest Technology of Ornamental Plants, King Mongkut’s University of Technology Thonburi (KMUTT) in Bangkok, Thailand**, after finishing her doctoral degree.
+Her main focus was on NGS data handling.

 Throughout her academic career, she have gained hands-on experience in various laboratory settings,